Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.Å
 ```

 The angstrom, a metric unit of length defined as 1/10 nm.

-Dimension: `Unitful.𝐋`.

-See Also: `Unitful.nm`.

 #### Foot